Director of Graduate Studies, History of Art

 Her research focuses on the intersection between Greek art and visual culture and Greek religious life.
 She is interested in topics such as the divine image in Greek religion, the relationship between art and ritual, the variety of forms in Greek art — from the naturalistic to the non-figural — as well as the historiography of the scholarship of Greek art.
 Her first book Aniconism in Greek Antiquity (Oxford University Press, 2012) examines the cultic and visual significance of non-figural monuments that marked the presence of gods in Greek antiquity.
 Her forthcoming book The Art of Libation in Classical Athens (Under Contract, Yale University Press) examines the affective force of images of libations in Athenian art of the fifth century BC.

-In 2007 she was awarded the Jane Faggen Dissertation Prize from Princeton University’s Department of Art and Archaeology, in 2008-2009 she was a visiting scholar at Corpus Christi College, Oxford, and in 2009 she received the Samuel and Ronnie Heyman Prize for Outstanding Scholarly Publication from Yale College.
-She served as Director of Undergraduate Studies at the Department of History of Art in 2009-2011.
+In 2007 she was awarded the Jane Faggen Dissertation Prize from Princeton University’s Department of Art and Archaeology, in 2008–2009 she was a visiting scholar at Corpus Christi College, Oxford, and in 2009 she received the Samuel and Ronnie Heyman Prize for Outstanding Scholarly Publication from Yale College.
+In April 2013, she received the Gaddis Smith International Book prize for her book, Aniconism in Greek Antiquity, an award given by the MacMillan Center for the best first book on an international subject by a member of the Yale faculty.
+She served as Director of Undergraduate Studies at the Department of History of Art in 2009–2011.

 - Aniconism in Greek Antiquity (Oxford: Oxford University Press, 2012).

 - (Forthcoming, Under Contract) The Art of Libation in Classical Athens, (New Haven: Yale University Press).